 Drilldowns Strike the Balance Between High-Level and Granular Data

-Creating data that’s too granular isn’t the only user experience (UI) challenge dashboarders can face.
+Creating data that’s too granular isn’t the only user experience challenge dashboard users can face.
 In some cases, broad, high-level data points aren’t what your audience needs.
 A bank manager, for example, might want to know the total number of deposits at their branch – but a bank teller probably doesn’t.
-It’s important not to overload the end-user with information that isn’t directly related to their job.
+It’s important to keep a clean dashboard design and not to overload the end-user with information that isn’t directly related to their job.

 Our ViFrame® Tool Puts Data Into Context